-Paying for this equipment isn’t difficult with the AgAmerica conventional real estate loans from Bankers South.
-When using ag lending loans to buy or upgrade new farm equipment, consider that the low interest rates could be offset by the increased yields and productivity.
+Paying for this equipment isn’t difficult with the AgAmerica conventional real estate loans from AgAmerica Lending.
+When using Ag lending loans to buy or upgrade new farm equipment, consider that the low interest rates could be offset by the increased yields and productivity.

 Once again, it’s good to be a farmer.
 And by upgrading with high-tech equipment, farmers and ranchers can be sure it will be for many years to come.